+To group diseases with similar symptoms, we formulate the dataset as a disease-symptoms vector, which represents the number of times that a symptom occurs in each disease.
+Then we compare the similarities of the vectors on the training set and divide the diseases with higher similarity (above 0.5) into one group.

-In reality, the number of symptoms a patient suffers from is much less than the size of symptom set $\mathit{S}$ and this results in a sparse feature space.
-In other words, it is hard for the agent to locate the symptoms that the user truly suffers from.
-In order to encourage master to choose a worker that can discover more positive symptoms, we follow \cite{peng2018refuel} and use the reward shaping method to add auxiliary reward to the original extrinsic reward while keeping the optimal reinforcement learning policy unchanged.
+Also, to solve the problem of sparse action space and force the master to choose an efficient worker, we follow \citep{peng2018refuel} and use the reward shaping method to add auxiliary reward to the original extrinsic reward while keeping the optimal reinforcement learning policy unchanged.